-The STM32-DVM-MTR2K contains various 3rd party softwares redistributed under the GPLv3.0.
-WA0EDA and the Regents of the K0USY Group makes no claims or warranties regarding such software and we are not responsible for its use.
-Using the STM32-DVM-MTR2K requires acceptance of and compliance with the license terms of included, 3rd party software.
+The STM32-DVM-MTR2K contains various 3rd party softwares redistributed under various versions of the GPL.
+WA0EDA and the Regents of the K0USY Group make no claims or warranties regarding such software and we are not responsible for its use.
+Using the STM32-DVM-MTR2K requires acceptance of and compliance with the license terms of included 3rd party software.